bengarrett/ansibump/README.md

 See the [reference documentation](https://pkg.go.dev/github.com/bengarrett/ansibump) for usage, and examples, including changing the character sets and the color palette.

-ANSIbump was created for and is in use on the website archive Defacto2, home to [thousands of ANSI](https://defacto2.net/files/ansi) texts and artworks that are now rendered as HTML.
+ANSIbump was created for and is in use on the website archive Defacto2, home to [thousands of ANSI](https://defacto2.net/files/ansi) texts and artworks that are now rendered in HTML.

 Some ANSI highlights that are rendered by ANSIbump:

 - [The Game Gallery BBS ad](https://defacto2.net/f/ba2bcbb) from 1985 that's an ANSI rendition of Pacman.
 - [Epsilon Nine BBS ad](https://defacto2.net/f/ac22cda) from 1990 of an orbiting space station.
-- [Bart Simpson](http://localhost:1323/f/ac29cac) was a popular subject in 1991.
+- [Bart Simpson](https://defacto2.net/f/ac29cac) was a popular subject in 1991.
-- [Superheros drawings](https://defacto2.net/f/b62d8a3) were very popular themes in the mid-1990s.
+- [Comic character drawings](https://defacto2.net/f/b22decc) were very popular in the 1990s.

 #### Quick usage